 PRESENT TO ALL

-We would like to ask you a set of factual questions about politics.
-As a reminder, some of these questions may be difficult.
-You will not be judged by whether you answer correctly.
-If you come to one and don’t know the answer, just mark “can’t say” and move on to the next question.
+Next, we have a few questions about politics.
+We are just as interested in what people don’t know as in what they do know.
+So if you come across a question you don’t know the answer to, simply mark “can’t say” and move on to the next question.

 ASK ALL RESPONDENTS

-[know1] What job or political office does Paul Ryan now hold?
+[know1] What job or political office does Paul Ryan hold?

 Chief Justice of the Supreme Court